ocas/InternationalSis/README.md

 ### Database Structure ###

-The SIS Receiver and Sender applications each have an individual database table required to write and read events respecfully.
+The SIS Receiver and Sender applications each have an individual database table required to write and read events respectively.

 | Name              | Type    | Purpose                  |
 | ----------------- | ------- | ------------------------ |